RichardDanon/PokemonQuiz/README.md

 # PokemonQuiz

-THis will contain the code of my final java project which is a pokemon quiz
+This will contain the code of my final java project which is a pokemon quiz